dperique/kube-mini-cloud/README_CI_Kubernetes.md

 ## Prepare the VMs for kubespray installation

 For each VM, I allowed ssh access via root so I can make any modifications necessary to run kubespray.
-For each VM, do this (TODO: get this in the cloudinit section so it is done automatically at VM create):
+For each VM, do this (in the ubuntu_16.04-minimal.yaml I added this to the cloudinit so you don't have to do it manually if you use that yaml to create your VMs):

 ```
 echo "ubuntu ALL=(ALL) NOPASSWD:ALL" >> /etc/sudoers